IBM/gguf/resources/ollama/granite3.2-guardian/README.md

 ### Granite guardian models

-The IBM Granite Guardian 3.1 2B and 8B models are designed to detect risks in prompts and/or responses.
+The IBM Granite Guardian 3.2 2B and 8B models are designed to detect risks in prompts and/or responses.
 They can help with risk detection along many key dimensions catalogued in the [IBM AI Risk Atlas](https://www.ibm.com/docs/en/watsonx/saas?topic=ai-risk-atlas).
 They are trained on unique data comprising human annotations and synthetic data informed by internal red-teaming, and they outperform other open-source models in the same space on standard benchmarks.

+We’re introducing new model sizes for Granite Guardian 3.2, including a variant derived from our 3B-A800M mixture of experts (MoE) language model.
+The new models offer increased efficiency with minimal loss in performance.

 #### Parameter Sizes